dr-JT/pupillometry/README.md

 timing.file <- NULL

 # Eyetrackers save the subject number information in different ways and is not
 # always easy to obtain.
-For SMI eyetrackers we need to extract it from the
+For SMI Red250m eyetrackers this is extracted from the
 # datafile name.
+For SR-Research Eyelink1000 eyetrackers this is extracted from
-You need to identify a unique subj.prefix pattern and
+# the column name with the subject ID.
+You need to identify a unique subj.prefix
-# subj.suffix pattern that surrounds the subject # in the datafile name.
+# pattern and subj.suffix pattern that surrounds the subject # in the
+# datafile name/subject ID column.

-subj.prefix <- "n_"             ## For SMI Red50m eyetrackers
+subj.prefix <- "n_"
-subj.suffix <- "-"              ## For SMI Red250m eyetrackers
+subj.suffix <- "-"

 # File Output Information
 output.dir <- "data/Preprocessed"